source-academy/frontend/README.md

 ### To run local copy of js-slang

 1. Follow the instructions on the js-slang repository to transpile your own copy
-2. Edit line 41 of package.json in this project to link to the directory of your js-slang and then run `yarn`:
+2. Edit line 41 of package.json in this project to link to the directory of your js-slang and then run `npm install`:

 `"js-slang": "file:path/to/js-slang",`